-With controls handed back to the crew, one pilot, likely unbeknownst to the other pilot, attempted to maintain altitude through a slight rearward pull of the flight stick.
-This caused the craft to exceed the safe flight parameters, slowly lose airspeed, and eventually enter a stall condition.
-Experts have posited that additional equipment like GPS-based speed estimation, an angle-of-attack sensor, and a flight display capable of reporting this input could have saved this flight.
+With controls handed back to the crew, one pilot attempted to maintain altitude through a slight rearward pull of the flight stick.
+This caused the craft to exceed safe flight parameters, slowly lose airspeed, and eventually enter a stall condition.
+Experts have posited that additional equipment like GPS-based speed estimation, an angle-of-attack sensor, and a flight display capable of improved feedback could have saved this flight.

 Thus, this tragedy represents not only a failure of equipment and training, but of design.
-Commercial and general aviation crafts have begun to use GPS speed estimation and AoA sensors but the Primary Flight Display systems have remained very close to the same.
+Commercial and general aviation crafts have begun to use GPS speed estimation and AoA sensors but the Primary Flight Display systems have remained nearly unchanged.

 How might we create a flight display that is capable of displaying the complex but pertinent information in a form that is clean and easily comprehensible?

 Beyond merely including equipment upgrades, the existing Primary Flight Display (PFD) represent a glaring design opportunity.